jado4810/md2pdf/README.md

 Markdown format
 ---------------

-Markdown documents are rendered by [marked](https://marked.js.org/).
+Markdown documents are rendered by [MarkedJS](https://marked.js.org/), and are recognized as [GitHub flavored syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 In addition, the following extensions are provided.